RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 Data collected on Amber Heard is primarily related to the years 2018-2021, ongoing into 2022.

-This is the most detailed public analysis of a disinformation operation and the most voluminious yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence.</b></i> This work is in-progress and prepared for peer-review.
+This is the most detailed public analysis of a disinformation operation and the most voluminous yet - showing the impact of <a href="https://www.brookings.edu/research/the-breakout-scale-measuring-the-impact-of-influence-operations"><i>Category 6</a> influence.</b></i> This work is in-progress and prepared for peer-review.

 <b>Our Purpose is to create precedents and foundations to help other victims of cyberabuse, bots, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations</b>.
 <br>We want to save lives and help partners create systems to help online - including specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.